octopus-db/documentation/_sources/data_tables.rst.txt

 * PORTIONID -- Is the original Neotoma *portionid*

-* PORTION -- Is the original Neotoma element portion description
+* PORTION -- Is the original Neotoma element portion description.
+For avaiable values refer to :ref:`neo_elementportions_Fields` table

 ..  _neo_elementsymmetries: